-When the mercury drops and the weather turns foul the best place to be is curled up by an open fire - preferably wood, but we'll take gas if that's what's on offer – with a pint of beer, a counter meal and maybe a deck of cards.
-This way you can lose whole evenings in the comfort of your local and stay warm and dry all winter long.
+Winter is when some of Sydney's best pubs really are the best place to be, eating a schnitty, playing pool or sharing a Sunday roast.
+Better yet when the mercury really drops, is a pub with a great fire place.
+Curl up in front of the flames – preferably wood, but we'll take gas if that's what's on offer – with a pint of beer and lose whole evenings in the comfort of your local, staying warm and dry all winter long.

-Cosy and rustic, cheap and chic – this Slurry Hills icon is the perfect place to grab a scotch or sparkling ale and while away a rainy arvo by the fire watching the footy and digging into tapas with a flatulent labrador dozing at your feet.
+Cosy and rustic, cheap and chic – this Slurry Hills icon is the perfect place to grab a scotch or sparkling ale and while away a rainy arvo by the fire watching the footy with a toastie in hand and a flatulent labrador dozing at your feet.
 You'll want to head there midweek for some fireside action because Fridays and Saturdays are no fire days, probably to prevent people getting singed during the weekend rush.

 The Fitz has considerably more uses than your average pub.
 The joint houses an in-demand theatre space plus there's a fireplace, a pool table, and some of the nicest bar staff in the city.
 They also host short film nights, trivia competitions and live music.
 What's not to love?

 You could easily while away a day among the many nooks and crannies of Rozelle's 3 Weeds Hotel.
 The pub has gone the same way as the suburb itself and been gentrified to the hilt, but we can't think of many better places to hole up than beside the glorious wood fire best viewed with a tap beer in hand and sofa below.